cesarlgm/personal_web/content/work_in_progress/smk_indonesia/index.md

 ---
-title: "Education and Skill Investment"
+title: "Improving the Link between Vocational Schools and Industry: Evaluation of a Teacher Training in Indonesia"
 subtitle: In this paper, I use rich data from Indonesia to show that the place women grow up in shapes their participation in the labor market as adults

 # Summary for listings and search engines